ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 Inventory scripts
 =================

-Even though we now have inventory plugins, we still support inventory scripts, not only for backwards compatibility but also to allow users to leverage other programming languages.
+Even though we now have inventory plugins, we still support inventory scripts, not only for backwards compatibility but also to allow users to use other programming languages.

 .. _inventory_script_conventions: